Biofertilizer Help Grain Crops Withstand Stress

 Boosting key grain crops’ resilience to climatic and other stresses with biofertilizer is helping achieve better plant health and productivity.

-Wheat, barley, and maize have developed processes to help withstand the pressures or stresses that may threaten their productivity or survival.
-Understanding the stimuli that cause these processes, and even help the grasses’ defence mechanisms, is essential.
+Over millennia, rice, wheat, barley, and maize – the major grasses we rely on for food – have developed processes to help withstand the pressures or stresses that may threaten their productivity or survival.
+Understanding the stimuli that cause these processes, and even help the grasses’ defense mechanisms, is essential.

 Giving a Bio Boost to Crops